stuffedwombat/stuffedwombat.github.io/iiii.md

-As outlets and algorithms are focusing only on the stuff that's already popular, it’s been this word-of-mouth excitement that made low-to-no-budget games like Townscaper,  SNKRX, Pseudoregalia and Yomi Hustle so profitabie.
+As outlets and algorithms are focusing only on the stuff that's already popular, it’s been this word-of-mouth excitement that made low-to-no-budget games like Townscaper,  SNKRX, Pseudoregalia and Yomi Hustle so profitable.
 These games were made by people with very specific interests and in defiance of current market logic.
 Thanks to their uniqueness (and low price point), they spread not by traditional marketing channels, but by word of mouth.

 This organic, genuine excitement is what publishers are hoping to buy into as they start to invest into tiny developers.
 Publishers can not pay someone to be truly excited about a game, but they can try to get a piece from a game that seem like it will inspire those kinds of feelings.